Skip to main content

 • Example: Read-Only-Users, Audit-Viewers

-Default: Users without matching groups receive the operator role.
+Default: Users without matching groups receive the viewer role.

 IdP-Specific Configuration